donohoe/Anchor/README.md

 # Anchor

-You publish great content, and your readers value it.
-But you're reaching them through platforms you don't control—social media feeds, search algorithms, email services. **Anchor** changes that.
+You create strong journalism.
+Your audience shows up for it.
+But most of the relationship lives on borrowed ground: social feeds, search rankings, email platforms. **Anchor** gives you control back.

-Anchor is a membership plugin for news and content publishers.
-Decide which stories are free, which require registration, and which need a paid subscription.
-Set article limits to encourage readers to create accounts, like *"Read 5 free articles, then register."* Own your audience data and build a direct relationship with people who value your work, no middleman platforms required.
+Anchor is a membership plugin built for newsrooms and content publishers.
+You decide what’s open, what requires registration, and what sits behind a paid subscription.
+Add limits like *"Read 5 free articles, then create an account"* to turn casual readers into known users.

-Anchor is designed to start simple and scale with your business—from basic registration walls to full subscription management.
+Instead of relying on third-party platforms, you build direct relationships and own your audience data.

+Start with a simple registration wall.
+Grow into full subscription management when you’re ready.
+Anchor scales with your publishing business, not against it.

 ## Key Features